JLMadsen/twoPhaseCommit/README.md

 - Extra security against pretending to be coordinator and sending false success.
 - Synchronize new clients with global balance.

-## Code example
+## Api

 Using default configuration
 ```js
 let commitHandler = new CommitHandler();
 ```
-Using custom configuration, see section below for further information about config.
+Using custom configuration.
+See section below for further information about config and the default values.
 ```js
 let commitHandler = new CommitHandler({
     host: "ws://mySocketServer.com:3000",
 });
 ```

-To handle changes coming there are several methods that you can implement.
+To handle changes there are several methods that you can implement.
 ```js
 commitHandler.onLog = (log) => {